The Sharper Image was a kingdom.

 But Thalheimer hasn’t completely abandoned the kingdom.

-At his Marin County mansion stands a lavishly-adorned suit of armor — a $2,450 relic from The Sharper Image catalogue.
+At his Marin County mansion stands a lavishly-adorned suit of armor — a $2,450 relic from The Sharper Image catalog.
 An old cordless telephone dangles from its ear.

 It is a sight that can only be described as perfectly Thalheimerian: A blend of the old and the new, the eclectic and the cutting-edge, the blunt and the sharp.